Jamie Gane and See No Bounds

 how is funding coming along?

-Just this year, I very kindly recieved the support of a sponsor, Essity, who have been fantastic at helping me achieve my goals.
+Just this year, I very kindly received the support of a sponsor, Essity, who have been fantastic at helping me achieve my goals.

 That awesome!
 If people want to support and get involved how can they do this?